operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 This editability enables features and user-defined extensions, such as:
 - Promoting an existing bundle to a new channel
 - Changing the default channel of a package
-- Custom algorithms for adding, updating, adding removing upgrade edges.
+- Custom algorithms for adding, updating, adding removing upgrade edges

 ### Composability